counterposition/dotfiles/dev environment setup.md

     1. fd-find
     1. ripgrep
     1. broot
-    1. fnm (to install and manage Node.js)
 1. Homebrew
     1. GitHub CLI
-    1. Python
     1. Go
+    1. asdf (to install and manage Ruby, Node.js, Python, and Java)
+        1. gpg and gawk are dependencies
+    1. fzf
 1. Visual Studio Code

 ## The installation process